 1974, SBA, as they came to be known, set up their Scottish Office, which I ran for 13 years , before leaving to form New Acoustics with Colin Frier in 1987.

-Since 2009, I have been working on my own account as described elsewhere and I have been organising conferences for INCE/Europe since 2015.
+Since 2009, I have been working on my own account as described elsewhere and I also organised conferences for INCE/Europe on Wind Turbine Noise between 2015 and 2023.